tuxxon/wedeploy.com/node/electric/src/pages/docs/configure/environments/index.md

 ## Creating a New Environment

 Each project begins with its default, or production, environment.
-Projects with just one environment will look and behave like your old projects.
+Projects with just one environment will look and behave like a regular project.

 <figure>
   <img class="blog-img-shadow" src="/images/blog/post-30--1.png" alt="single environment">
 </figure>

-From there, you can create a new environment by duplicating that original environment.
+From there, you can create a new environment and choose to copy from an existing environment or create a clean one.
 All environments will bear the ID of the original project and then append the new environment name (e.g. `project-env`).

 <figure>
   <img class="blog-img-shadow" src="/images/blog/post-30--2.png" alt="creating environment">
 </figure>

-Each Environment behaves like a separate projects so you can add unique collaborators, custom domains, environment variables, and even services to each one.
+Each Environment behaves like a separate project so you can add unique collaborators, custom domains, environment variables, and even services to each one.

-This means each environment can have its own configuration like datasets or user access.
+This means each environment can have its own characteristics like datasets or user access.

 <figure>
   <img class="blog-img-shadow" src="/images/blog/post-30--3.png" alt="creating environment">